mylioja/SourceNormalizer/README.md

 Instead of a directory name, you can also specify file names.
-This might be useful if you want to check or fix a file that doesn't end with an extension that the tool considers to indicate a source file.
+This might be useful if you want to check or fix a file that doesn't end with an extension that the tool identifies as belonging to a source file.

 The current list is `.c`, `.cc`, `.cpp`, `.h`, and `.hpp`.
 Files with other extensions are ignored unless you